-We are implementing multi-factor authentication (MFA) for all Single Sign-On (SSO) users across the University.
-This means you will be asked to verify your account using a second factor, such as a text message, code from an app on your phone or a phone call.
-How often you are required to authenticate will depend on individual circumstances such as what device you are logging in from, your physical location and what applications you are using.
+The University is implementing multi-factor authentication (MFA) for all Oxford Single Sign-On (SSO) users across the University.
+This means you will be asked to verify your account using a second factor, such as a code from an app on your phone, text message, or a phone call.

 MFA is being rolled out to all SSO accounts from January 2021 by surname.

 On 10 November, the existing Webauth login page, where you sign in with your SSO, was replaced with an Oxford-branded Microsoft login page.